Advertisement

 Related Article: Implementation of 20% tax on SSBs – NASR

 When taxes are introduced in most cases, consumers tend to seek out lower-cost alternatives, which are often unhealthy and lack regulation.
 Despite these difficulties, the beverage industry is advocating for a comprehensive, collaborative strategy to address the issues of obesity and other non-communicable diseases.
-Now is the ideal moment to engage in productive discussions with policymakers in order to develop evidence-based solutions tailored to the current circumstances that effectively tackle public health issues.
+Now is the ideal moment to engage in productive discussions with policymakers in order to develop evidence-based solutions tailored to the current circumstances that effectively tackle Public Health issues.
 As Nigeria faces an uncertain future, it is crucial to work together and implement practical strategies to address these challenges.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.